Artisan-Lab/tag-std/primitive-sp.md

 A safety property may require that a pointer `p` refers to a value of a specific type `T`.
 This property can be formalized as:

-**psp 7.
-Pointee(p, T)**:
+**psp II.4.1 Bounded(p, T)**:

 $$\text{typeof}(*p) = T $$

+We use bounded instead of point-to to be consistent with psp II.4.2 Bounded(p, T, range).
+Note that if initialization of the value is required, consider combining this property with psp III.4.1 Init(p, T).

-**Proposition 2** (NOT SURE): Pointee(p, T) implies NonDangling(p, T) and  NonNull(p).
+**Proposition 2** (NOT SURE): Bounded(p, T) implies NonDangling(p, T) and  NonNull(p).

 Example APIs: [ptr::read()](https://doc.rust-lang.org/beta/std/primitive.pointer.html#method.read), [ptr::offset()](https://doc.rust-lang.org/beta/std/primitive.pointer.html#method.offset)

 #### 3.2.3 Derived Safety Properties
 There are two useful derived safety properties based on the previous components.

 The first one is bounded access, which requires that the pointer access with respet to an offset stays within the bound.
-This ensures that dereferencing the pointer yields a value (which may not yet be initialized) of the expected type T. If initialization of the value is required, consider combining this property with psp 14.
-Init(p, T).
+This ensures that dereferencing the pointer yields a value (which may not yet be initialized) of the expected type T.

-**psp 8.
-Bounded(p, T, range)**:
+**psp II.4.2 Bounded(p, T, range)**:

 $$\forall offset \in range, \text{typeof}(*(p + \text{sizeof}(T) * range))  = T $$